Galaxyland

-Galaxyland Powered by Hasbro (formerly Galaxyland, Fantasyland) is an indoor amusement park located in the West Edmonton Mall in Edmonton, Alberta, Canada.
+Galaxyland Powered by Hasbro (formerly Galaxyland and Fantasyland) is an indoor amusement park located in the West Edmonton Mall in Edmonton, Alberta, Canada.
 It was home to the world's tallest (14 stories) and longest indoor roller coaster, the Mindbender.
 It is also home to the Space Shot, the world's tallest indoor tower ride at the time of opening, at 36.5 m.
 The record was broken by Nickelodeon Skyline Scream at American Dream Meadowlands in East Rutherford, New Jersey in 2019.

 History

-Galaxyland was originally known as Fantasyland from 1983 until 1994.
+The amusement park, then known as Fantasyland, held its grand opening on August 17, 1983 as part of the mall's phase 2 expansion.
+It was built at a cost of $9 million and featured 100000 sqft of space and also included a supervised daycare.
+On March 15, 1986, the park officially opened its expansion with the addition of new rides such as the Drop of Doom, Perilous Pendulum, and Mindbender (which opened earlier on December 20, 1985).
 An appellate court ruled on March 11, 1994 that the name "Fantasyland" was already legally in use for one of the lands of the themes existing in Disneyland and other theme parks, like the Magic Kingdom in Walt Disney World, Hong Kong Disneyland, Disneyland Park in Paris, Tokyo Disneyland, and Shanghai Disneyland Park, owned by the Walt Disney Company.
 The lawsuit forced the mall's owners to change the park's name, though they were allowed to continue using the name "Fantasyland Hotel" for a hotel in the mall.
 Fantasyland became Galaxyland officially on July 1, 1995.
 This was celebrated with a new Space Age theme and the arrival of the park's new mascot, "Cosmo".

 On December 18, 2019, it was announced that Galaxyland would undergo a renovation to be completed by late 2020, featuring new attractions licensed from Hasbro franchises.
-The redesign construction began in December 2019, with its grand opening as "Galaxyland Powered by Hasbro;" due to COVID-19, Galaxyland was scheduled to open for the winter of 2022.
+The park held its grand re-opening as "Galaxyland Powered by Hasbro" on December 17, 2022 with the completion of the first phase of the renovation.
+The second phase was expected to be completed by 2023.

 Galaxyland remained closed for most of the 2020 season due to the COVID-19 pandemic.